oktadev/okta-spring-boot-angular-auth-code-flow-example/README.md

-# Cryptocurrency PWA with Holdings Data in Okta
+# Spring Boot, Angular, and OAuth's 🥇 Standard: Authorization Code Flow!

-This example app shows how to use Okta's Java SDK to store cryptocurrency holdings as a custom user attribute.
+This example app shows how to use [Spring Boot] and [Angular] in a singular artifact.

+> Make JAR, not WAR! -- [Josh Long](https://twitter.com/starbuxman)

+If you want to be a kick-ass developer, you should write tests.
+I know it sucks and it seems like it sucks the life out of you, but it's totally worthwhile in the end.
+If you expect a system or example to live on the internet for more than a year, it needs automated nightly tests to prove it.

-Please read [Use Okta (Instead of Local Storage) to Store Your User's Data Securely](https://developer.okta.com/blog/2018/01/23/replace-local-storage-with-okta-profile-attributes) to see how this app was created.
-To see how it's tested, see [The Hitchhiker's Guide to Testing Spring Boot APIs and Angular Components with WireMock, Jest, Protractor, and Travis CI](https://developer.okta.com/blog/2018/05/02/testing-spring-boot-angular-components).
+Please read [The Hitchhiker's Guide to Testing Spring Boot APIs and Angular Components](https://developer.okta.com/blog/2018/05/02/testing-spring-boot-angular-components) to learn more about the app you're about to make into an _awesome artifact_.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js](https://nodejs.org/).

+> Note: I challenge you to install Java 11 and make it work so that's the minimum!
+I'll send you a free 🍺 somehow!

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.